aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

      *
      * This property can only be set if `encryption` is set to `TableEncryption.CUSTOMER_MANAGED`.
      *
-     * @default - If `encryption` is set to `TableEncryption.CUSTOMER_MANAGED` and this
+     * @default - no KMS key is defined
-     * property is undefined, a new KMS key will be created and associated with this table.
-     * If `encryption` and this property are both undefined, then the table is encrypted with
-     * an encryption key managed by DynamoDB, and you are not charged any fee for using it.
      */
     readonly encryptionKey?: kms.IKey;